Vietnam at a glance

-Vietnamese’s native language is known as Vietnamese or the Kinh dialect which is widely spoken by the majority of the Vietnamese.
-The language is written under the form of Latin alphabets with the addition of five tones.
+Vietnamese’s native language is known as Vietnamese or the Kinh dialect, which is widely spoken by the majority of the Vietnamese.
+The language is written in the form of Latin alphabets with the addition of five tones.
 It may be tricky to learn, however, considered as tourist-friendly compared to other character languages in the area.

 Do people in Vietnam speak English?